 We emphasize balance and whole-child education.
 Each day students experience vigorous activities and quiet time; group instruction and individual attention; time inside the classroom and outside on our beautiful campus; traditional academic subjects, such as math and science, and specials—like art and music.

 Here a few highlights of MA’s Lower School that set us apart:

 - Interdisciplinary study of topics, such as butterflies or trees, that encompass art, science and language arts

 - Well-equipped, hands-on STEM lab with a full-time teacher

 - Resource teachers who provide students with extra help or extra challenge

 - Separate kindergarten playground for the youngest children

-- Special grade-level activities, such as 1st grade book day, 3rd grade literature circles and 4th grade “Creek Week”
+- Special grade-level activities, such as 1st grade book day, 3rd grade garden circles and 4th grade “Creek Week”